-- 1. The Student Grievance Committee is composed of the Executive Vice-President (Chair), two faculty members (one male, one female), two staff members (one male, one female), and one academic division head. - 2.
-The appeal must be written and must be submitted to the chair of the grievance committee. - 3.
-The Executive Vice-President will notify the student of the time, date, and location of the Student Grievance Committee hearing. - 4.
-The student must be present when the grievance is heard.
-The student may have an advisor present during the hearing. - 5.
-The responsibility of the committee shall be limited to a review of the case to determine if established Northeast policies, procedures, or practices were followed or interpreted correctly or to determine if discrimination and/or sexual harassment occurred. - 6.
-The Grievance Committee will respond in writing to the grievance within ten (10) business days by certified mail.
-(Note: in the event a grievance is filed against the Executive Vice-President, the President of the College will name a replacement/chairman.) - 7.
-If the student remains unsatisfied he/she may appeal through a signed, written statement to the President of the College and the members of the Board of Trustees' Grievance Committee.
-In an attempt to resolve the grievance, the committee shall meet with the student and his/her representative within thirty (30) business days of the receipt of the appeal.
-A copy of the response of the Board's Grievance Committee will be mailed by certified mail to the student within ten (10) business days following the meeting.
-All copies of documentation will be housed in the Dean of Student's Office. - 8.
-If the student has not been satisfied by the above procedures, the student may contact the regional office of the Office of Civil Rights, U.S. Department of Education.
+- The Student Appeal Committee is composed of the Vice President of Student Services or Vice President of Instruction(Co-Chair), two faculty members (one male, one female), two staff members (one male, one female), one academic division head, and one student services director. - The appeal must be written and must be submitted to the chair of the Student Appeal Committee. - The Vice-President chairing the committee will notify the student of the time, date, and location of the Student Appeal Committee hearing. - The student must be present when the grievance is heard.
+The student may have an advisor present during the hearing. - The responsibility of the committee shall be limited to a review of the case to determine if established Northeast policies, procedures, or practices were followed or interpreted correctly or to determine if discrimination and/or sexual harassment occurred. - The Student Appeal Committee will respond in writing to the grievance within ten (10) business days by certified mail.
+(Note: In the event a grievance is filed against the both Vice-President cochairs, the President of the College will name a replacement/chairman.) - If the student remains unsatisfied he/she may appeal through a signed, written statement to the President of the College and the members of the Board of Trustees' Grievance Committee.
+In an attempt to resolve the grievance, the committee will meet with the student and his/her representative within thirty (30) business days of the receipt of the appeal.
+A copy of the response of the Board's Grievance Committee will be mailed by certified mail to the student within ten (10) business days following the meeting. - If the student has not been satisfied by the above procedures, the student may contact the regional office of the Office of Civil Rights, U.S. Department of Education.